OfficeDev/Word-Add-in-AngularJS-Client-OAuth/README.md

-# Office Add-in Office 365 Client Authentication for Angular.js
+# Office Add-in Office 365 Client Authentication for AngularJS

 A goal of many Microsoft Office add-ins is to improve user productivity.
 You can get closer to achieving this goal with the help of third-party services.
-This sample is a Word add-in demonstrating client-side OAuth using Angular JS and ADAL for Angular.
+This sample is a Word add-in demonstrating client-side OAuth using AngularJS and ADAL for Angular.

 ![](http://i.imgur.com/JERzS4n.png)